Can You Run Qwen3.8-27B? The Weights Are Live — Confirmed Hardware Math

-The Hitron CODA is a retail DOCSIS 3.1 cable modem built for U.S. households on Gigabit cable internet plans.
-It replaces the modem you currently rent from your provider and connects to your own WiFi router or mesh system to deliver wired Gigabit speeds across your home network.
+The Hitron CODA is a retail DOCSIS 3.1 cable modem built for cable internet plans up to 1 Gbps.
+It replaces the gateway you rent from Xfinity, Spectrum, Cox, or Sparklight, eliminates the monthly equipment fee, and pairs with your own WiFi router or mesh system for wired Gigabit speeds throughout your home.

-The CODA is a standalone cable modem.
-It translates the signal coming through your coaxial wall jack into a wired Ethernet connection that you plug into a separate WiFi router.
-It does not broadcast WiFi on its own, does not support phone or voice service, and does not include any router features such as DHCP, parental controls, or guest networks.
-If you need wireless coverage for phones, laptops, smart TVs, or smart home devices, you will need to pair it with a router.
-For help selecting one, see our Best WiFi Routers for Gigabit Internet guide.
+The CODA is a standalone cable modem, not a gateway.
+It converts the signal from your coaxial wall jack into a wired Ethernet connection for a separate WiFi router.
+It does not broadcast WiFi on its own, does not support phone or voice service, and does not include router features such as DHCP, parental controls, or guest networks.
+If you need wireless coverage for phones, laptops, smart TVs, or smart home devices, pair it with a router.
+For help choosing one, see our Best WiFi Routers for Gigabit Internet guide.

-DOCSIS 3.1 is the current cable internet standard and is significantly faster than the older DOCSIS 3.0 generation.
-The CODA uses 32x8 channel bonding (32 downstream and 8 upstream channels) along with 2x2 OFDM channels, which together provide higher throughput, reduced latency, and better stability than legacy DOCSIS 3.0 modems.
-This makes it well suited for 4K streaming, online gaming, video conferencing, and homes with many connected devices.
+DOCSIS 3.1 is the current cable internet standard and delivers meaningfully faster, more stable performance than the older DOCSIS 3.0 generation.
+The CODA combines 32x8 channel bonding (32 downstream and 8 upstream channels) with 2x2 OFDM channels for higher throughput, lower latency, and better reliability under load.
+That makes it a strong fit for 4K streaming, online gaming, video calls, and households with dozens of connected devices.
+For a look at how the CODA stacks up against other current modems, see our Best DOCSIS 3.1 Modems of 2026 roundup.

-The CODA also includes advanced DOCSIS 3.1 security features that help protect your connection at the modem level.
+The CODA also includes DOCSIS 3.1 security features that protect your connection at the modem level.

 The Hitron CODA is certified or approved for the following cable internet providers: